msteffen/manager-readme/story_points.md

 ### How We Convert Them to Estimates

-In Agile, you compute a coefficient for the whole team.
-You track the number of Story Points the team accomplishes each week (their "Velocity," which should be fairly stable as a corollary of the above observation[^corollary]).
-For a new project, you add up its stories and divide by the team's Velocity to get a time estimate.
+We compute a coefficient for the whole team.
+First, we track the number of Story Points the team accomplishes each week (their "Velocity," which should be fairly stable as a corollary of the above observation[^corollary]).
+Then, for a new project, we add up its issues's Story Points and divide by the team's Velocity to get a time estimate.

 Isn't this just a complicated way of estimating projects the way we always have?
 You're breaking a project into pieces, estimating each piece, and then adding them up; isn't that known not to work well?
 The difference is that Story Points are relative, and Velocity is measured rather than estimated.
 This yields two big psychological benefits for engineers:
 1. If you forget to include testing, code review, etc. in your estimate, that's totally fine.
 As long as you forget consistently, and the forgotten steps are a fairly consistent proportion of each story, then stories' relative sizes remain the same.
 The time estimate comes out correct.